 Traveling with a person of special needs reaps incredibly fruitful rewards.
 My Down Syndrome sister has done remarkably well.
 Her life is much improved on the road since leaving the USA where her options were running out.

 Her unique qualities insist that my mom and I travel differently and with restrictions though.
 Our daily plans require tailoring to her specific abilities or lack there of.
 Living with a person of disability carries with it major challenges.
 At 20 years old, I have an instinct for independence.
-My mom as well possesses a goal-oriented nature.
+My mom tends to be very goal-oriented.